ggiuglio/chat/README.md

 # chat
-a small chat implementation in react
+A small chat implementation in react

+# boilerplate
+This application is built using create-react-app, the version I have used is based on Node 10.15, is  it possible you experience problems installing dependencies on an newer node version.